NEZNAMY/TAB/.github/wiki/feature_guide_scoreboard.md

 ![image](https://github.com/NEZNAMY/TAB/assets/6338394/785e4e66-935c-4233-8a16-f3e34386cfd0)

 The right side text will not be visible at 1.20.2 and lower, and numbers will be displayed instead.
-To properly see the right side, not only the client has to be 1.20.3+, but the server as well, since the plugin cannot send a packet that does not exist (on older versions).
-Proxies always include new content and therefore count as the latest version.
-This can be used to send new content to new players while having an outdated server version.

 ### Alignment
 The left side of the text is automatically aligned to the left,